minziappa/spring_sample/README.md

-# The sample for quick start a project
+# The sample for quick start project

 By Kim woong joon
 kim_woongjoon@cyberagent.co.jp